gennarovela/devShort/README.md

 ## 1-2-3 Reasons to install

-1. With devShort you will never again have problems regarding legal questions because we only track the number of requests the shortlinks gain.
+1. You know how many people are using your links, but you doesn't have to track much
-2. It's quite easy to install, upgrade and maintain because there are only 16 files with a size of 1,04 MB only to upload.
+2. Quite easy to install, upgrade and maintain because there are only 13 files with a total size of 328 KB only to upload
 3. The appearence of the public pages can be changed easily with the `admin/config.json` file.